It's Getting Tougher to Say the Right Things

 It's Getting Tougher to Say the Right Things is a compilation album of early material by the Californian hardcore punk band, Unbroken.
-All tracks were recorded between 1992 and 1995, and released on March, 2000 by Indecision Records.
+All tracks were recorded between 1992 and 1995, and released in March 2000 by Indecision Records.
 Love Will Tear Us Apart is a cover of the song from Joy Division.
 Track 11 Unheard actually finishes at 2:56, followed by five minutes of silence and 4 hidden live tracks.